Codecademy/jquery-expect/readme.md

 # $expect
-A jQuery assertion library based on [LearnBoost's expect.js](https://github.com/LearnBoost/expect.js)
+A DOM assertion library built on top of jQuery and based on [LearnBoost's expect.js](https://github.com/LearnBoost/expect.js)

 ## Running tests